zawsq/HeartDiseasePredictor_Model/README.md

 - **2020 dataset**: 300k rows, 12 features.
 - **2022 dataset**: Two versions (one with missing values and one without), each containing 300k+ rows and 40 features.

-The features include various health indicators such as age, weight, smoking status, physical activity, and chronic diseases.
+The features include various health indicators such as age, weight, smoking status, physical activity, and other diseases (stroke, diabetic,COPD).
 The target variable is **HeartDisease**, which indicates whether the individual has heart disease.

 ## Project Workflow
 The project is structured in a modular pipeline to ensure flexibility and scalability.
 The workflow includes the following stages: